Wh014M/crypto-watcher/readme.md

 7) Xlm - Stellar

-Programed in python with pysimplegui.
+Programmed in python with PySimpleGUI.

 How it works:

 Program sends requests on Bitstamp API and recive back prices of cryptocurrency's.

-#How to use:
+# How to use:

 Python